low-earth-orbit/gnss-attitude/README.md

 # gnss-attitude
 ## Introduction
 gnss-attitude is a GNSS-based single antenna attitude determination software implementing the SNR-based algorithm first proposed by [Axelrad and Behre (1999)](https://ieeexplore.ieee.org/abstract/document/736346).
-Acting as an extension for [RTKLIB](http://www.rtklib.com/), this software takes processing results from RTKLIB.
-It outputs the determined antenna boresight vectors in local coordinates (ENU). **This software is under initial development.
+As part of my undergraduate capstone design project, gnss-attitude is being developed for future use in VIOLET, a nanosatellite by [CubeSat NB](https://www.unb.ca/initiatives/cubesat/).
+Acting as an extension for [RTKLIB](http://www.rtklib.com/), this software accepts processing results from RTKLIB and outputs the determined antenna boresight vectors in local coordinates (ENU).
+It can be used for both spacecraft within the GNSS space service range and ground vehicles. **This software is under initial development.
 Anything is subject to substantial change and considered unstable.**

-As part of my undergraduate capstone design project, gnss-attitude is being developed for future use in VIOLET, a nanosatellite by [CubeSat NB](https://www.unb.ca/initiatives/cubesat/).
-It can also be used for ground vehicles.
-The missing part are the calibration for the specific antenna-receiver pair you're using and some treatments according to the orbital altitude; for these, you have to do them by yourself.
-The complete methodologies will be made publicly available in a technical report.
+The missing parts are the calibration for the specific antenna-receiver pair you're using and some treatments according to the orbital altitude; for these, you have to do them yourself.
+The complete methodologies will be made publicly available in a technical report, expected April 2022.

 The author introduced a few innovations:
-1. Statistical model for one-step determination of the adjustment terms and the SNR mapping function
+1. Statistical model for one-step determination of the adjustment terms and the SNR mapping function -- *statistical model not included with source code*
-2. Incorporation of all 4 globally operating navigation satellite systems: GPS, BeiDou, GLONASS and Galileo
+2. Use of all 4 globally operating navigation satellite systems: GPS, BeiDou, GLONASS and Galileo
 3. Support for multiple frequencies

 ## Algorithm